Production Across Countries

 - The private sector was allowed to establish industries and business enterprises but was subject to controls and regulations that came in the form of laws.
 This was considered necessary so that resources and wealth would not get concentrated in a few hands.

 - The main purpose behind the mixed economy strategy was to eliminate poverty, inequalities in the distribution of income and wealth, unemployment and to achieve economic growth and social justice.

 Removing barriers or restrictions set up by the government is known as liberalization.

-In 1991 it was decided to lift all the unwanted restriction such as industrial licensing system, price control, import license etc.
+In 1991 it was decided to lift all the unwanted restrictions such as industrial licensing system, price control, import license, etc.

 For this following steps were taken :

 - All the industries except three industries were exempted from any kind of industrial licensing.